 You’ll also want to get an estimate of your credit score to make sure you’ll qualify for a balance transfer card.
 This is because most of the best 0% APR credit cards are only available to consumers with good or excellent credit, or FICO scores of 720 or higher.

 - Length of 0% APR offer: Balance transfer offers don’t last forever.
-Make sure to find out how long each card you’re considering offers 0% APR.
+Make sure to find out how long each card you’re considering will grant you 0% APR.

 - Annual fee: Most balance transfer cards don’t charge an annual fee, but make sure to check.